PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

-For ChEBI, only consider terms that are rdfs:subClassOf* obo:CHEBI_24431 (chemcal entitiy).
-That is, don't examine the lables of roles, etc.
+For ChEBI, only consider terms that are rdfs:subClassOf* obo:CHEBI_24431 (chemical entity).
+That is, don't examine the labels of roles, etc. for the purpose of aligning with DrOn.

-For DrOn, only consider terms that are the granular part of seomthing.
+For DrOn, only consider terms that are the granular part of an active ingredient.

-Both of those rules may be mostly irrelevant, if the label matrixes are going to be merged with the BioPortal mappings, and if BioPortal only maps ingredients.
+Both of those rules may be mostly irrelevant, if the label matrices are going to be merged with the BioPortal mappings, and if BioPortal only maps ingredients.
 (DrOn doesn't model roles? and ChEBI doesn't model products?)

     PREFIX obo: <http://purl.obolibrary.org/obo/>
     PREFIX owl: <http://www.w3.org/2002/07/owl#>